Supporting our NHS and city region

 Helping the city region

-Our Heseltine Institute for Public Policy, Practice and Place is producing a series of policy briefs to help support civic leaders, policy makers and the general public in Liverpool City Region through the COVID-19 crisis and onwards, to “Build Back Better”.
-The briefings will be published regularly on a dedicated section of the Heseltine Institute’s website, with the intention of creating a diverse, current and informative Liverpool-City-Region-focused repository of research and case studies.
+Our Heseltine Institute for Public Policy, Practice and Place is producing regular policy briefings to help support civic leaders, policy makers and the general public in Liverpool City Region through the COVID-19 crisis and onwards, to “Build Back Better”.
+The briefings are intended to create a diverse, current and informative Liverpool-City-Region-focused repository of research and case studies.